dmx-systems/dmx-documentation/docs/user.rst

 If you need any further assistance for editing "View Configurations" the sections about :ref:`assigning icons to topic types<user-topic-type-icons>` and :ref:`assigning colors to association types<user-assigning-colors-to-association-types>` cover that.

 For the moment view configurations are only available on a per-type base (which is why the "View" tab is grayed out on any item which does not represent a *Type Definition*).
-You can learn more about working with type definitions in the section about :ref:`modeling<user-modeling>`.
+You can learn more about working with type definitions in the section about :ref:`Modeling<user-modeling>`.

 The Login Dialog
 ================